Our navigation services

 There are a number of different health professionals who provide clinical services after a brain injury.
 These include doctors and specialists, psychologists, physiotherapists, occupational therapists, rehabilitation nurses, social workers and others.
-Our liaison officers will be able to explain the different roles of these clinicians and if necessary speak to them on your behalf if you have concerns.
+Our Community Navigators will be able to explain the different roles of these clinicians and if necessary speak to them on your behalf if you have concerns.
 If you are going to a clinician for a particular assessment or consultation, a liaison officer may be able to accompany you as a support person.

 Assisting you with financial issues